chingyichiang/chingyichiang/README.md

-# Hi, I'm Ching Yi Chiang 👋
+# Hi, I'm Ching Yi 👋
 **Product Manager · Taipei, Taiwan**

 I'm a product manager with a builder's mindset — I use code and data tools to explore ideas, automate workflows, and sharpen my technical intuition.
 The projects here are real tools I built to solve real problems.